 The likes of the British Grand Prix are by invitation only, and Chris warns that “some British Touring Car Championship events get oversubscribed so selection is usually first come, first serve.
 There are so many ways to go marshalling and so many different marshalling jobs we know it is confusing, so we offer taster days to anyone thinking of becoming a marshal.
 We will invite you to spend a day at a circuit near you where we will tell you about all the jobs available, show you around the venue and give you an opportunity to stand on a post and be shown how they work.”

-If you are interested in marshaling or wish to get involved in a taster day, visit the BMMC website.
+If you are interested in marshalling or wish to get involved in a taster day, visit the BMMC website.

-The printed version can be found here: Marshaling Mag
+The print version can be found by clicking here.

 by Tom McBeth